BenPortner/lynchburg-server-docker/README.md

 #### Installation

 1. Build the docker image using ``docker build --build-arg "ADMIN_PASSWORD=<YOUR_ADMIN_PASSWORD>" -t lynchburg .``.
-Additionally add another ``--build-arg "REVERSE_PROXY=false"``, if you wish to use the docker container directly without a reverse proxy (not recommended).
+    * Additionally add another ``--build-arg "REVERSE_PROXY=false"``, if you wish to use the docker container directly without a reverse proxy (not recommended).
 Note that using HTTPS for Lynchburg will require a lot of effort when not using a reverse proxy.
+    * Additionally add another ``--build-arg "DB_URI=<URI>"``, if you wish to use a real database instead of the default sqlite one.
+Valid ``<URI>`` strings can be found [here](http://web2py.com/book/default/chapter/06).
 1. Create a new docker container using ``docker create --name lynchburg lynchburg``
 1. Start the container using ``docker container start lynchburg``